dwavesystems/dwave-system/docs/reference/composites.rst

 PolyCutOffComposite
 -------------------

-Downsize the polynomial submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision.
+Prunes the polynomial submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision.

 .. autoclass:: PolyCutOffComposite